 You can find out more information about this on our brand page where we list all of the designer brands that we currently have in stock.

-So you can make an informed decision before you purchase, our product pages include drop down menus with detailed information regarding every product.
-If you would like further information regarding a product our friendly customer service operatives would be happy to help at firstname.lastname@example.org.
+So you can make an informed decision before you purchase, our product pages include full specification and product information regarding each product.
+For further information regarding a product our friendly customer service operatives would be happy to help at email@example.com.